-We are joined again by Matt Chandler, the lead pastor at The Village Church, and the author of the new book, The Mingling of Souls: God’s Design for Love, Marriage, Sex, and Redemption.
+We are joined again by guest Matt Chandler.
+He’s the lead pastor at The Village Church in Dallas, and the author of the new book The Mingling of Souls: God’s Design for Love, Marriage, Sex, and Redemption.

-Yeah.
 So this is an extremely complex question that is hard to answer outside of actually knowing the people involved.
-So my knee jerk reaction is: No, you are not ready.
+So my knee-jerk reaction is: No, you are not ready.
 Let’s get this handled.
-But I think what I would want to do is sit down and I would want to know what is going on.
+But I think what I would want to do is sit down, and I would want to know what is going on.
 Where is mortification happening?
-Where is vivication happening?
+Where is vivification happening?
 What do we mean when we say “porn addict”?
-Are we saying that this guy or this girl once a year stumbles into or we say this is every couple of times, a month?
+Are we saying that this is something this guy or this girl, once a year, stumbles into, or is this a couple of times a month?
 Where are we in relation to frequency, healing, victory?
 And I think all of those would come into play on whether or not I would encourage someone to be in a relationship while they wrestled.

 And so that is why I mean I would kind of want to get to the bottom of who we are talking to here.
 I mean, when we are saying addict, what do we mean by that?
-And so without kind of that information it becomes hard to just lay a hard answer down, but I don’t know that I would say absolutely not until this is not an issue for you anymore or until you don’t struggle.
-But at the same time if this is a serious, several times a month you are giving yourself over to this, you are actively seeking it out, then, I don’t think you have any business dating.
+And so without that kind of information it becomes hard to just lay a hard answer down.
+But I don’t know that I would say absolutely not until this is not an issue for you anymore or until you don’t struggle.
+But at the same time, if this is serious, and several times a month you are giving yourself over to this, you are actively seeking it out, then I don’t think you have any business dating.